sigmasaur/AwSW-it/README.md

 ### chapter1.rpy

 * At line 385, 408: *to skip seen messages* → *to skip messages*, as it depends on the user's preference.
-* At line 431: *were in consideration* → *had been in consideration*, as we're supposedly talking of the period before the solar flare; the current translation is nonetheless rather flexible in this sense.
+* At line 431: Corrected simple past tense to past perfect, as we're supposedly talking of the period before the solar flare; the current translation is nonetheless rather flexible in this sense.
 * At line 431, 452, 471, 648, 1640: Corrected simple dash to em-dash.
 * At line 436, 2837: Corrected colon to dot to preserve the uppercase letter.
 * At line 463: *8* → *eight*, for elegance.
+* At line 1084, 2109, 2176, 2753, 3118, 3352: Slightly pruned to fit fewer lines.
 * At line 1358: Corrected number of dots from two to three.
 * At line 1751: Used if-statement to further distinguish between food types by linguistic necessity.
 * At line 1861: *or even* → *such as*, as bacteria are unicellular.
-* At line 2109, 2176, 2753, 3118, 3352: Slightly pruned to fit fewer lines.
 * At line 2348-2352, 2389-2395, 2410-2415: Assumed the authors' gender by linguistic necessity.
-* At line 2351, 2395: I'm inclined to change *dragon*, as they probably wouldn't refer to themselves as such, at least in the literature.
+* At line 2351, 2395: I'm inclined to change *dragon*, as they probably wouldn't refer to themselves as such, at very least in the literature.
 * At line 2728, 2747, 3609: Adapted to preserve a pun; reverse translation:
   * At line 2728: *I'd have a foot on the ground.* (Can also be read as *I'd have a pied-à-terre.*)
   * At line 2747: *There's a lot of them.*